Join Our Team!

 This is a part-time, contract position compensated at an hourly rate ranging from $20–$25 per hour, commensurate with experience and qualifications.
 Total hours worked per month will not exceed 60 hours.
 Compensation is paid for actual hours worked in accordance with agreed-upon reporting and invoicing procedures.

-To apply, send a cover letter and resume to Kiki Walton, Director of Operations and Organizational Development at kwalton@scfathersandfamilies.com.
+To apply, send a cover letter and resume to Scott Brabham, Sr. Director of Business Operations at sbrabham@scfathersandfamilies.com.